k8gb-io/k8gb/docs/exposing_dns.md

 [Local project setup](./local.md) does this patching automatically.

 ## CoreDNS service lookup
 k8gb is trying to find a service annotated with `app.kubernetes.io/name=coredns` within the same namespace where controller itself is deployed into.
-If service has `Status.LoadBalancer.Ingress[0].Hostname`, k8gb will use the resolved IPs to reach CoreDNS on this cluster.
+If the service has `Status.LoadBalancer.Ingress[0].Hostname`, k8gb will use the resolved IPs to reach CoreDNS on this cluster.

 ## External load balancer

 CoreDNS can be also exposed for DNS UDP traffic via external load balancer, if underlying infrastructure supports that.<br>
 [AWS EKS](https://aws.amazon.com/eks) with [NLB](https://docs.aws.amazon.com/eks/latest/userguide/load-balancing.html) and [k3d](https://www.k3d.io) with [ServiceLB](https://rancher.com/docs/k3s/latest/en/networking/#service-load-balancer) are good examples of such an infrastructure proven to work for k8gb deployments.<br>
-We're using this approach in our [AWS+Route53](deploy_route53.md) reference setup, with [k8gb helm chart](https://artifacthub.io/packages/helm/k8gb/k8gb) providing out of the box support for external load balancer scenario.
+We're using this approach in our [AWS+Route53](deploy_route53.md) reference setup with [k8gb helm chart](https://artifacthub.io/packages/helm/k8gb/k8gb) providing out-of-the-box support for external load balancer scenario.
 CoreDNS service is configured by setting `coredns.serviceType` helm chart value to `LoadBalancer`:
 ```yaml
 # k8gb helm chart values.yaml example: